jeremy-donson/first-github-team-sandbox/react-dev-lessons/Starting_React4Windows.md

  scoop install node
 ```

-which inturn will install npm (node package manager).
+this inturn will install npm (node package manager).

 Now all the parts are availabe to us lets install React